Many ask why Christ’s Hospital calls itself A School Like No Other.

 Explore our website – uncover the secrets of our School – see our results, our pupils, their historic uniform and, of course, our fascinating history which dates back to King Edward VI and Tudor England.

-If you are intrigued and would like to visit us we would encourage you to come to our next Open Morning or to give us a call and book a tour of the School.
+If you are intrigued and would like to visit us we would encourage you to come to our next Open Morning or call us and book a tour of the School.

 Simon Reid, Headmaster